pauldotyu/moaw/workshops/pre03-aks/workshop.md

 <div class="task" data-title="Task">

-> Make sure you are at the root of your repository then run the following command to build and push the image to ACR using [ACR Tasks](https://learn.microsoft.com/azure/container-registry/container-registry-tasks-overview).
+> Make sure you are at the root of your repository then run the following command to build and push the image to ACR.

 </div>